Mariellen at Mandu, Madhya Pradesh, the largest fort in India

-What you need to know about female solo travel in India
+What you need to know about female solo travel India

-IF YOU ARE PLANNING a solo trip in India, please read this post to find out what you need to know about female solo travel in India.
-I’ve been travelling alone in India for more than three six years over the past 12 14 years, and writing a solo female travel blog the entire time.
-I now live in India, too, in Rishikesh, and I’ve learned a few things about how to successfully travel in India as a solo woman.
+FEMALE SOLO TRAVEL INDIA.
+It’s a hot topic!
+If you are a woman planning a solo trip in India, please read this post to find out what you need to know about female solo travel in India.
+I’ve been travelling alone in India for more than three six seven eight years over the past 12 14 17 years, and writing a solo female travel blog the entire time.
+I now live in India and I’ve learned a few things about how to successfully travel in India as a solo woman.
 In fact, there’s one KEY thing I’ve learned about solo female trip, so read on to find out the number one thing you need to learn.

 Before I started travelling in India, I had rarely travelled by myself.
 I jumped into the deep end of the female solo travel pool when I arrived in Delhi, December 5, 2005, to begin a six-month solo trip in India.
 I had never done anything like this before.
 Never back-packed, never went on a long journey alone, never been to India — or indeed anywhere like India.
 (Is there anywhere like India?)
 If you want to know what would make me undertake this bold step, you can read My Story or Quit my Job to Travel.